Umitosan/E-commerce-hub/README.md

 * Added an image to each product's details
 * Users can remove items from their cart more seamlessly than before
 * Added flash messages for clarity and friendliness.
 These show on sign in, sign up, and sign out.
+* Restricted quantity input field for products to only allow whole numbers between 1-100.

 ## Prerequisites